-Phase One: Building the Drip Irrigation System
+Part One: Building a Successful Drip Irrigation System

 Making a sketch of your garden will help you engineer the right layout and could help you see problem points that you wouldn’t have otherwise noticed.
 Take note of dimensions and unmovable structures and objects.

-Notes for designing your drip irrigation system
+Considerations for designing your drip irrigation system:

 - The distances you will need to run your irrigation tubing